Sumit-kushwah2356/Data-Analytics-Dashboard/README.md

 - Platform-wise Performance (e.g., Instagram, Twitter, LinkedIn)

 -
-The dataset used was generated using [Mockaroo](https://mockaroo.com/), ensuring privacy and making it ideal for portfolio and learning purposes.
+The dataset used was generated using [Mockaroo](https://mockaroo.com/)
+<a href="https://github.com/Sumit-kushwah2356/Data-Analytics-a> Dashboard/blob/main/MOCK_DATA%20(1).csv">Dataset</ , ensuring privacy and making it ideal for portfolio and learning purposes.